jotapikie/Pharmacy_Delivery_System/documentation/use_cases/UC17/UC17_AddPark.md

 # UC17 - Add Park

 ## 1. Requirements Engineering
 The pharmacy starts adding parks.
-The system asks the park ID to add.
-The pharmacy selects the park ID.
+The system asks the park ID and maximum energy to add.
+The pharmacy selects the park ID and maximum energy.
 The system asks for confirmation.
 The pharmacy confirms.
 The system informs the succes of the operation.

 ## SSD
 ![UC17_SSD.png](UC17_SSD.png)